AtulSingh-Emyre/AtulSingh-Emyre/README.md

 ### 🌱 My work!
 - [**Tradycoon**](https://github.com/AtulSingh-Emyre/tradycoon) : A mobile application built using the MERN stack and React Native, the application aims to provide a platform for traders and analysts to perform their stock trading business in a more efficient manner.
 It currently has about **2.7k downloads** and **2k active users**.📈
+- [**Gymkhana website**](https://github.com/ashishakash/Gymkhana) : The official student activity website of Indian Institute of Technology, Dharwad.
+I am currently a maintainer of the website. 👨‍🎓

 ### 🧑‍🤝‍🧑 Community!
 - [**OSS, IIT Dharwad**](https://github.com/oss2019) : I am an owner of the Open Student Society, IIT Dharwad.
 The organization aims to provide a platform to nurture and enhance open source contributers in the Hubli-Dharwad region of Karnataka. 🤝
 - **Technical Council, IIT Dharwad** : I was the General Secretary, Technical Affairs at IIT Dharwad for two terms (2021-22 and 2022-23).
 The position makes me responsible for overseeing or conducting the various technical activities that take place in the college. 🙌